American Public Transportation Association

 The American Public Transportation Association (APTA) is a nonprofit group of approximately 1,500 public and private sector member organizations that promotes and advocates for the interests of the public transportation industry in the United States.

 APTA represents all modes of public transportation, including bus, paratransit, light rail, commuter rail, subways, waterborne services, and intercity and high-speed passenger rail.
 More than 90 percent of the people using public transportation in the United States ride on APTA member systems.

-APTA's membership consists of more than 320 public transit agencies, including New York MTA, the nation's largest transit system, as well as transportation-related businesses and organizations.
+APTA's membership consists of more than 320 public transit agencies, as well as transportation-related businesses and organizations.
 Members are engaged in every aspect of the industry – from planning, designing, financing, constructing and operating transit systems to the research, development, manufacturing and maintenance of vehicles, equipment and transit-related products and services.
 Additionally, academic institutions, transportation network companies, transit associations and state departments of transportation are APTA members.

 Leadership and governance

 Paul Skoutelas was elected by the APTA Board of Directors in November 2017 and became president and chief executive officer in January 2018.
 He has spent more than 40 years in public and private sector positions related to public transportation.
-He served as CEO of public transit systems in Pittsburgh and Orlando and as senior vice president for WSP USA, one of the world's largest architectural and engineering firms.
+He was CEO of public transit systems in Pittsburgh and Orlando and as senior vice president for WSP USA, one of the world's largest architectural and engineering firms.
 Skoutelas has also held leadership positions on numerous boards and committees for transportation organizations, including on APTA's Board of Directors and Executive Committee, the Transportation Research Board, National Transit Institute, Pennsylvania Transportation Institute, and the Transit Cooperative Research Program.

-APTA's Board of Directors is the 112-member governing body of the association.
+The APTA Board of Directors is the 112-member governing body of the association.
 The individuals that preside on the APTA Board of Directors are elected and appointed by APTA members to oversee the management of the association.
 Elections are held each fall during APTA's annual business meeting, and nominations typically open in June of each year.

 APTA's Executive Committee is composed of 25 individuals who are elected by APTA members to make recommendations to the Board of Directors and to make decisions on behalf of the Board on specific matters.